Profiles In Nursing

-The unbelievable tale of a Civil War nurse who became a Union spy
+A master of disguise, this Civil War nurse went undercover as a Union spy

 Despite her later devotion to the Union cause, Sarah Edmonds was actually born in Nova Scotia, Canada.
 After a difficult early life, she fled her abusive father — who she later said would have preferred a son — and resettled in the United States.

 When war broke out between the states, Edmonds’ desire to serve in the military led her to cut her hair, don men’s clothing, and try to enlist in the Union Army as a man.
 It took four attempts, but finally, disguised as “Frank Thompson,” Edmonds became a nurse in the 2nd Volunteers.

 She had no difficulty maintaining her persona; in fact, her wartime bunkmate said years later that he had no idea she was anything other than what she appeared.
 That talent for disguise would serve her well in her secondary role as a military spy.